therealestkevin/Librarify/README.md

 # Librarify
 Android app designed upon the Google Firebase platform.
 It keeps track of books you are reading by scanning ISBN barcodes through the utilization of Google Vision API.
-It then uses Google Books API in order to obtain information about scnned books and populates information into your library.
+It then uses Google Books API in order to obtain information about scanned books and populates information into your library.
 All this data stored in a SQLite based Room Persistence Database which then populates a UI (Library).

 In Progress: Calender integrated Reading Scheduling